 “A lot broke last year.
 And from all that brokenness, there is no other choice but to affirm life,” she wrote.
 “It means picking up the pieces of mine off the floor.”

 Last night, I was thinking about forgiveness.
 It’s very easy to say but sometimes not easy to do truthfully.
 If you’re like me when I’m hurt I can hold a grudge.
 I know the old adage: being angry or vengeful or hateful to someone because they’ve wronged you is like taking poison expecting the other person to die.
 Anger is much easier to cope with for me than sadness and pain.
 Being angry feels pro-active and empowering, like I’m in control of the situation.
 But last night (and WHY last night, I’m not sure) it occurred to me that taking action like blocking people in order to feel some sense of control over other’s actions is a waste of my time.
 I can’t stop people from the way they behave.
 I can’t stop them from being angry with me, hurtful to me, or indifferent to me.
 I can block ex-friends and ex-lovers, people I feel wronged by, but to what end?
 For the most part, these people aren’t even looking at my accounts in the first place and even if they were, why would being able to see this highlight reel of my life matter in the slightest?
 Don’t get me wrong: truly hateful, sexist, misogynistic, xenophobic, homophobic, racist comments are simply not permitted on my accounts. @luvvie taught me that social media is NOT a democracy, it’s a dictatorship only in the sense that if you write on MY page l have every right to delete or block you.
 Go write nasty shit on your own page.
 Those are not the people I’m talking about.
 I’m talking about those I’ve had trouble forgiving for one reason or another.
 The problem is the more I hold on to my anger, the more I hurt, not them.
-And while feeling pain and sadness sucks, it’s necessary, NOT damaging.
+And while feeling pain and sadness sucks, it’s necessary, NOT damaging, and certainly unavoidable.
 I’m sure you’ve heard this 1000x before but it hit me: forgiveness doesn’t mean things are reparable.
 It doesn’t mean I can have these people back in my life or want to (though I don’t discount the possibility that maybe some day I will.)
 It doesn’t even mean I’ll tell them.
 Forgiveness is something you give yourself to move on, to find peace, to let go.
 So I unblocked a bunch of people today.
 If this resonates, maybe you can too. ❤️

 One of the things she says she’s working on is forgiveness, which she seems to also be directing at her co-host of over a decade, Clinton Kelly.